 (c) screening a report filed under G.L. c.
 119, § 51A;

-(d) conducting an investigation under G.L. c.
+(d) conducting a response under G.L. c.
 119, § 51B;

 (e) assisting in providing appropriate services to any child in the care or custody of the Department; or

 (f) assisting in providing appropriate services to any family having an open case with the Department